LiuKang1080/Project_Euler_Problems/README.md

 ## Prerequisites
 * Python 3.X

-## Running problems
+## Solving Euler Problems
-Each Python script contains a generic function, has a description of the Euler problem, and a specific case of the function for the purposes of solving the Euler problem.
+Each Python script contains a description of the Euler problem, a generic function, and a specific case of the function for the purposes of solving the Euler problem.